The following theories apply to the experiments.

 > About a goal-directed prayer: The clarification of what is the goal to achieve guides the effect from a goal-directed prayer.

 Our human personalities may be a factor in how we express goal-directed and non goal-directed thoughts and prayers.
 A person who is an extrovert may have a mind dominated by goal-directed thoughts.
 His personal goals, motives, and preconceptions often try to dominate his thoughts.
-For example, a type A personality who is an aggressive achiever might find it difficult to express a quiet thought without also thinking of a goal.
+For example, a type A personality who is an aggressive achiever might find it difficult to express a quiet thought without simultaneously thinking of a goal.

 In contrast, it may be easier for a person who is an introvert to be dominated by non goal-directed thoughts.
 He may find it easier to not outline a specific goal to achieve.